daniilidisK/k-taxatree/README.md

 ## Dataset

-The project utilizes data from the Earth Microbiome Project.
+The project utilizes data from the Earth Microbiome Project and retrieved using the R package [empdata](https://github.com/nikopech/empdata).
 A dataset of 91k sequences of 150bp-length targeted on the 16S rRNA gene of the V4 region.
 The dataset was split in two subsets, train-test and validation, consisting of 30% and 70% of the initial dataset respectefully.
-The data are available in the [emp-data](https://github.com/BiodataAnalysisGroup/k-taxatree/tree/main/emp-data) folder.
+The subsets are available in the [emp-data](https://github.com/BiodataAnalysisGroup/k-taxatree/tree/main/emp-data) folder.

 All data sets were collected from the ftp site of the Earth Microbiome Project.